 Note that the time is allotted not per run, but for all runs for a dataset.
-A twenty second limit for ten runs thus means each run has only two seconds (minus initial limit for the limit)
+A twenty second limit for ten runs thus means each run has only two seconds (minus inialready been compiled.
+Use with caution.

 A negative timeout means to wait indefinitely.